Papercups: Customer Service Platform

 Once a new SMS is received, Twilio sends a webhook request with Twilio Account SID, message body, from and to phone numbers.

-Just like with emails, the from phone number serves as an identifier of the Customer.
-The Twilio Account SID and the to phone number are used to match the integration that contains references to the Account and Inbox.
+phone number are used to match the integration that contains references to the Account

 In the context of SMS conversations, we still have absolutely the same problem of identifying whether this specific message is a part of the existing conversation or a new one.

-However, SMS communication has even less flexibility for conversation linking, Papercups has to basically guess based on the existing data like the Customer, conversation source, Inbox.
 So it pulls the last active conversations based on these criteria and assumes it to be the one associated with the given SMS.

 Live Chat Widget